 The Benefits of Combining Wrestling and BJJ Coaching Techniques

-On the other hand, Jiu-Jitsu fighters can have a bunch of benefits with combined wrestling training to improve their grappling capabilities.
-A wrestler who transfers to BJJ can be very successful in that martial art because of his previous knowledge of wrestling.
-The wrestler, in that case, has a great grappling base and knows some basic BJJ principles.
+On the other hand, Jiu-Jitsu fighters can benefit from combined wrestling training to improve their grappling capabilities.
+A wrestler who transfers to BJJ can succeed in that martial art because of his previous wrestling knowledge.
+In that case, the wrestler has a great grappling base and knows some basic BJJ principles.

 BJJ fighters who combine their training with wrestling will greatly enhance their fights.
 Their throwdowns will become much better, as will their dominance in the upper position.

-Which Is Better for a Fighter – Wrestling or Jiu-Jitsu?
+Which Is Better for a Fighter – Combat Sambo, Wrestling or Jiu-Jitsu?

 It is, in fact, a completely unfair comparison and counterproductive for these disciplines.
 Each discipline has its advantages and disadvantages.

 If you are talking about controlled conditions like a gym or a cage, then maybe BJJ has a slight advantage, but what happens if we take into account the wrestler’s punches, power, and stamina?
-Well, we’ve seen many times in MMA that Jiu-Jitsu fighters are defeated by these types of fighters.
+We’ve seen many times in MMA that these fighters defeat Jiu-Jitsu fighters.
 Of course, we are talking about the idea that both fighters have no idea about the other’s discipline.
 What about a crowded bar?
 Who knows, a lot of things can affect that kind of fight, I would probably go with a wrestler, because of strength and condition, but what if he stumbles over something and finds himself at a disadvantage that a BJJ fighter will use in a second?
-It is really impossible to answer this question this way.
+It is impossible to answer this question this way.

 Jiu-Jitsu focuses on leverage, joint locks, and blood chokes techniques, while wrestling focuses on intense physical fitness, strength, technique, throwdowns, and control from the up position.